-At 42, Project-Based Learning is basically a hands-on way to explore your passions, develop skills, and change the world.
+At 42, you can explore your passions, develop skills, and change the world through Project-Based Learning.
 42 is one of the few college-level schools that invests heavily in project-based learning.
 Here are some examples of impactful projects that have evolved from 42 Silicon Valley in 2018:

 Bad Honey Bun Games

-With no background in VR, a team of students at 42 released a successful VR game on the Oculus store and achieved over a 1,000 downloads in the first 2 weeks.
+With no background in VR, a team of students at 42 released a successful VR game.
+It has achieved over 1,000 downloads in the first 2 weeks in the Oculus store.
 Conversion: Artificial Dawn is a rails-based movement arcade-style shooter game created by Danny Saetern and Sean Darsie, co-founders of Bad Honey Bun Games.
 This is the first ever VR game to be created at 42 and so far has been played and loved by visitors to the school including Michelin executives, Ford Innovation Lab team members, the CEO and a program manager from Occipital, visitors from ESCP Europe, and Doug Kryzan founder and CEO of Rocket Worldwide.

 A former refugee from Ethiopia, an urban planner from Manhattan, and a former computational math major from the Bronx are all part of a team of students at 42 who created Kafali Pay.
 Kafali Pay is a mobile application that helps people compare money transfer options so they can send money to relatives who might not have access to a bank account.
 Basically, Kafali Pay is the “kayak” of remittance payments, where you can compare money transfer options so friends and family sending cash can make the best decision.

 The Wilderness Patrol app was developed to address the needs of the California State Park system and the 1,300 Wilderness Patrol volunteers at Rancho del Oso.
 It gives Wilderness Patrol volunteers a tool that makes it easy to accurately report any issues they encounter.
-By having a more efficient and streamlined reporting system, the California Parks Department can recognize problems, make any necessary repairs and thus improve the beauty of the parks while also reducing expenses.
+This creates an efficient and streamlined reporting system.
+The California Parks Department can recognize problems and make any necessary repairs.
+Furthermore, they can improve the beauty of the parks while also reducing expenses.

 The 42 Robotics Lab teamed up with Stanford Bioengineering to create a robotics system based on mushroom-related research.
-Believe it or not, but mushrooms can be more than just food, so they developed an easy-to-use, cost-effective production system that Makers will love.
+Mushrooms can be more than just food, so Mycrotronics is an easy-to-use, cost-effective production system that Makers will love.
 Basically, Mycotronics is an open-source modular smart habitat for automating bioproduction in your own home.
 Mycotronics short-term goal is a low-cost intelligent bioproduction system for synthetic biology research and consumers needs.
 Their long-term goal is building on hardware/software/database to develop intelligent bioproduction systems for terraforming and space applications.
 This project won an Editor’s Choice Award at the 2018 Maker Faire!

 Cerebro Voice is a silent speech communications device that was developed by a team at 42 that works within the Robotics Lab.
-The device collects electrical signals directly from the vocal cords and other muscles involved in voice articulation to produce silent speech recognition via machine learning.
-Silent speech recognition is also known as subvocalization recognition, which is the ability to recognize words without the person needing to say the words out loud.
+The device collects electrical signals directly from the vocal cords and other muscles involved in voice articulation.
+This produces silent speech recognition via machine learning.
+Silent speech recognition is also known as subvocalization recognition.
+This is basically the ability to recognize words without the person needing to say the words out loud.
 Imagine if we could have these conversations privately in silence like with Siri.
-Silent speech technology can also be used for people who need it most, such as people who have lost their ability to speak due to medical reasons.
+Silent speech technology can also be used for those who need it most.
+For example, people who have lost their ability to speak due to medical reasons.

 For more information about student projects at 42 Silicon Valley, click here.